Hotels near Menlo Park

 Which hotels near Menlo Park offer free breakfast?

-Which hotels near Menlo Park have a pool?
+Which hotels near Menlo Park have an outdoor pool?

 Which hotels near Menlo Park offer free parking?